 Contraceptives have been around for decades and are one of the cornerstones when it comes to family planning.
 Contraceptives do not stop pregnancy from happening, but they do prevent it.
 There are oral contraceptives, intrauterine devices (IUDs), hormonal implants, and sterilization today.

 There are two main types of birth control, hormonal and non-hormonal.
 Birth control pills, patches, and rings made of progestin are hormonal; however, you may also have hormonal injections, such as Depo-Provera or Vasectomies.
 Non-hormonal methods include condoms, intrauterine devices, pills, and other spermicides.
 The pill is the most popular form of birth control.
+If you’ve experienced adverse effects from hormonal injections like Depo-Provera, you may want to explore filing a Depo Provera claim to seek compensation for potential damages.

 According to Planned Parenthood, “There are many birth control methods that can prevent pregnancy, including condoms, hormonal intrauterine devices (IUDs), emergency contraception (also known as the morning-after pills), and implants.”
 However, it’s important that you do those pregnancy tests, no matter what birth control method you are using, because if you wait longer than 2-3 weeks after your last pill, you may miss your window.